YOU ARE EXPLORING

 Each year, one senior resident is selected as the chief training resident.
 This individual is given administrative responsibility for medical student education, grand rounds assignments and training of fellow residents.
 In addition, a second senior resident is appointed as chief administrative resident and assists department faculty in creating resident rotations and on-call schedules and serves as the liaison between the residents and the department chair and program directors.

 Current medical students and/or medical school graduates interested in applying to the Department of Ophthalmology Residency Program must do so through the SF Match website.
 All required supporting documentation must be submitted in order to be considered for an interview.
-Supporting documentation includes a completed application, an official undergraduate transcript, an official medical school transcript, USMLE score(s) of 240 or higher in either Step 1 or Step 2, three letters of recommendation.
+Supporting documentation includes a completed application, an official undergraduate transcript, an official medical school transcript and three letters of recommendation.

 In addition, non-U.S. medical graduates must provide an ECFMG Certificate, proof of U.S. clinical experience, three letters of recommendation, one of which must be from a preceptor during their U.S. training.